High Protein Baked Mac and Cheese Recipe

 Remove from the oven and let it cool for 5 minutes before serving.
 This helps the sauce set and intensifies the flavor.
 Garnish with chopped parsley or red pepper flakes if you’d like a pop of color and heat.

-This baked mac and cheese holds up beautifully in the fridge for up to four days.
+This baked mac and cheese can be kept in the fridge for up to four days.
 Store it in airtight glass containers for easy meal prep.
 When you’re ready to reheat, warm it in the oven at 350°F for 10 minutes or microwave with a splash of almond milk to keep it creamy.

 You can also double the batch and freeze half.
 Just make sure to use a freezer-safe container and let it cool completely before freezing.
 It reheats best when thawed overnight in the fridge and baked again until bubbly.